Ahnaf152020/TourBuddy/README.md

 # TourBuddy
-Tour Buddy is a online based travel guide hiring management system WebApp which will help tourists to hire their preferable tour guides to visit their desired destination places.Also a User can make themselves to work as a local/tour guide through our webApp to make travellers know about the scenic beauty and history  of their beloved local places .
+Tour Buddy is an online-based travel guide hiring management system WebApp that helps tourists hire their preferred tour guides to visit desired destinations.
+Users can also register as local/tour guides to showcase the scenic beauty and history of their beloved local places.